axcheron/axcheron.github.io/_htb/11_writeup_intelligence.md

 # Initial Access

-We got a list of usernames and one password, let's see what we can do with that.
+In a real-world scenario, adversaries may search network shares on computers they have compromised to find files of interest.
+Sensitive data can be collected from remote systems via shared network drives.
+Here, we got a list of usernames and one password, let's see what we can do with that.

 ## Password Spraying

 As stated by [MITRE](https://attack.mitre.org/techniques/T1110/003/), adversaries may use a single or small list of commonly used passwords against many different accounts to attempt to acquire valid account credentials.
 Password spraying uses one password, or a small list of commonly used passwords, that may match the complexity policy of the domain.

 Since we have a list of usernames and a potential password, we can use [CrackMapExec](https://github.com/byt3bl33d3r/CrackMapExec), to see if one of the accounts is using the password we discovered earlier.
-Note that we use the `--continue-on-success` to make sure that `crackmapexec` will go through the entire list of usernames, even if a valid account is discovered.
+Note that we used the `--continue-on-success` to make sure that `crackmapexec` will go through the entire list of usernames, even if a valid account is discovered.

 ```bash
 $ crackmapexec smb 10.129.95.154 -u users.txt -p NewIntelligenceCorpUser9876 --continue-on-success